Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

 \subsubsection{Bias Amplification}

-Multi-turn dialogues can inadvertently magnify a model’s biases with each turn.
-If a biased assumption slips into an early response, subsequent interactions might build on it, reinforcing stereotypes or unfair perceptions.
-Furthermore, the interactive nature of dialogue can lead the model to adapt to the user’s biases, resulting in amplified problematic content.
-Recent work on fairness in conversational AI underscores this risk.
-Fan et al. (2024) \cite{fan2024fairmt} find that LLMs are more prone to generating biased or discriminatory responses in multi-turn settings, showing greater bias accumulation than in single-turn prompts.
-For example, a slight gender bias in a first answer can become more extreme if the conversation continues in that vein.
-FairMT-Bench specifically evaluates such scenarios and reveals significant variability in how different models handle them – many state-of-the-art models show degraded fairness when faced with back-and-forth discussions involving sensitive attributes \citep{fan2024fairmt}.
-This challenge calls for improved bias mitigation techniques that operate across the dialogue timeline.
-It may not be enough to detoxify single responses; models might need mechanisms to self-monitor and adjust if they find their outputs drifting toward bias during a conversation.
-Additionally, data augmentation with diverse user profiles and enforcing consistency with ethical guidelines over multiple turns are potential avenues to address this.
-Bias in multi-turn AI interactions is an ethical concern with direct user impact, and it remains open how best to evaluate and reduce it without stifling free-flowing conversation.
+Multi-turn dialogues can inadvertently magnify model biases across turns: a biased assumption introduced early may be reinforced by subsequent exchanges, and the interactive nature of dialogue can cause the model to adapt to the user's own biases, compounding problematic content. \citet{fan2024fairmt} confirm this risk, finding that LLMs accumulate bias more readily in multi-turn settings than in single-turn prompts---a slight gender bias in an early response, for instance, can intensify as the conversation continues.
+FairMT-Bench reveals significant variability across state-of-the-art models, with many showing degraded fairness under back-and-forth discussions involving sensitive attributes.
+Addressing this challenge likely requires mechanisms beyond single-response detoxification, including dialogue-level self-monitoring, diverse data augmentation, and consistency enforcement with ethical guidelines across turns.

+Related work shows that this compounding effect is not limited to demographic bias.
+SYCON Bench measures how quickly models flip under user pressure in free-form multi-turn conversations and finds that alignment tuning can amplify sycophantic conformity, while reasoning-oriented models resist longer but still fail under sustained pressure \citep{hong2025sycon}.
+PPT-Bench extends this picture beyond simple disagreement, showing that epistemic attacks targeting a model's confidence, values, or authority induce distinct multi-turn failure patterns \citep{au2026epistemic}.
+In parallel, deceptive behavior has emerged as another dialogue-level alignment failure: \citet{abdulhai2025deceptive} report that deception is naturally present in roughly a quarter of dialogue turns and propose multi-turn RL to reduce it.